humanlongevity/3DTS/README.md

 Output
 ------
-After the script finishes (~1 day), 3DTS scores will have been produced using:
+After the script finishes (~10 hours), 3DTS scores will have been produced using:
 1. Genomic annotations from GenCode.v26lift37
 2. Genomic variation using gnomAD exomes and genomes data
 3. Protein structure information from the PDB